uof1745-cmd/PCN/README.md

 ## Testing
 If you want to use our pre-train model, you can download [here](https://pan.baidu.com/s/1_vtoyewrq6nw7t2Of-NVsw).
 Extraction code: zv83

 Put the pre-trained model in
 ```
 --FISH-Net/release_model/pennet4_dataset_square256
 ```

-placed test fisheye images and corresponding GT(not necessary, but can be empty.
+Place test fisheye images and corresponding GT(not necessary, but can be empty.
 You can placed the fisheye images to take up position.) in
 ```
 --dataset/data/test
 --dataset/gt/test